microsoft/iot-curriculum/labs/ai-edge/speech/README.md

 Connect the Pi to a keyboard, mouse, and a monitor.
 Connect the USB microphone/speaker.

-### Speaker setup

-This lab will playback the audio that was recorded as a validation step.
-To do this playback, you will need a speaker connected, such as using a USB microphone/speaker all in one unit.
-If there is only one microphone connected it will be the default and used, but the Raspberry Pi HDMI connection also supports audio out, so you can use the speakers in your monitor if you have them.

-To configure the audio output source, right click on the speaker icon on the Raspberry Pi toolbar, then select *Audio Outputs*, then select your prefered audio output.

 ### OS setup

 Ensure you are running the latest Raspberry Pi OS (full version, not Lite), with the latest updates, configured based on how you want to access the Pi (for example with VNC enabled if you are going to control it over VNC).